 Well over 99% of Credit Suisse's legacy non-USD LIBOR portfolio has been remediated, either by active transition to Alternative Reference Rates ("ARRs"), or by adding robust fallback provisions that govern the transition to ARRs upon the cessation of LIBORs.
-Legacy derivative contracts were de-risked largely by the widespread adherence to the International Swaps and Derivatives Association ("ISDA") 2020 IBOR Fallbacks Protocol, while for cash instruments the dominant strategy was more bilateral in nature.
-By the end of the year, the CHF, JPY, GBP and EUR LIBOR derivatives and cash markets have successfully transitioned to SARON, TONAR, SONIA and ESTR and these rates now underpin Credit Suisse's core product offerings worldwide.
+Legacy derivative contracts were de-risked largely by the widespread adherence to the International Swaps and Derivatives Association ("ISDA") 2020 IBOR Fallbacks

+Protocol, while for cash instruments the dominant strategy was more bilateral in nature.
+By the end of the year, the CHF, JPY, GBP and EUR LIBOR derivatives and cash markets have successfully transitioned to the Swiss Average Rate Overnight ("SARON"), Tokyo Overnight Average Rate ("TONAR"), Sterling Overnight Index Average ("SONIA") and Euro Short-Term Rate ("ESTR") and these rates now underpin Credit Suisse's core product offerings worldwide.
 Credit Suisse is fully prepared to operate fallback provisions during the first half of 2022, when most of its legacy portfolio transitions upon the expiry of the last LIBOR reset from 2021.
 At the end of 2021, less than 0.1% of the portfolio remains to be remediated and for the time being utilises Synthetic LIBOR for the upcoming interest rate resets.
 Remediation efforts continue in order to remove these references as soon as possible.

 The transition of the USD markets was given an 18-month extension, with the remaining USD LIBOR settings scheduled to be discontinued at the end of June 2023.
-SOFR, the alternative reference rate recommended by the ARRC, has already gained a significant foothold in the markets and with the prohibition of new LIBOR trading other than for risk management purposes, is now becoming the dominant market rate even ahead of the official cessation date for USD LIBOR
+The Secured Overnight Financing Rate ("SOFR"), the alternative reference rate recommended by the ARRC, has already gained a significant foothold in the markets and with the prohibition of new LIBOR trading other than for risk management purposes, is now becoming the dominant market rate even ahead of the official cessation date for USD LIBOR.

 There are significant risks associated with the transition, including financial, legal, tax, operational, compliance, reputational, competitive and conduct risks and the risk of an untimely transition due to a lack of client or market readiness.
-The discontinuation of IBORs or future changes in the administration of benchmarks could result in adverse consequences to the return on, value of and market for securities, credit instruments and other instruments whose returns or contractual mechanics are linked to any such benchmark, including those issued and traded by CSi.
+The discontinuation of Inter-Bank Offered Rates ("IBORs") or future changes in the administration of benchmarks could result in adverse consequences to the return on, value of and market for securities, credit instruments and other instruments whose returns or contractual mechanics are linked to any such benchmark, including those issued and traded by CSi.
 For example, alternative reference rate linked products may not provide a term structure and may calculate interest payments differently than benchmark-linked products, which could lead to greater uncertainty with respect to corresponding payment obligations.
 The transition to alternative reference rates also raises concerns of liquidity risk, which may arise due to slow acceptance, take-up and development of liquidity in products that use alternative reference rates, leading to market dislocation or fragmentation.
 It is also possible that such products will perform differently to IBOR products during times of economic stress, adverse or volatile market conditions and across the credit and economic cycle, which may impact the value, return on and profitability of CSi's alternative reference rates-based assets.
 The transition to alternative reference rates will also require a change in contractual terms of existing products currently linked to IBORs.